12 Things You Shouldn’t Be Cleaning with Paper Towels

 There’s another problem with using paper towels, warns professional cleaner Olivia Monash of Fantastic Services Group in Australia.
 “Scrubbing the stain will make the lint to go deep into the fibre and it will be difficult to vacuum afterward.
 Use a sponge instead.”

 Wiping kitchen plates and cups with paper towels because they’ve been sitting unused in the cupboard for a while is a bad idea, says Monash.
-“This would be anything but nature-friendly, not to mention that tiny particles might stick to dishes and later on end up in your digestive system.”
+“This would be anything but nature-friendly.”
 Use a rag or damp cloth instead to wipe off those plates or mugs.

 Here are 40 clever kitchen organizing ideas that will bring order to chaos.